aromalanil/react-rhino/README.md

 }
 ```

-### Component which only wants the updater function
+### A Component which only accesses the updater function
+For a component that only updates the state, import `useSetRhinoState` in the component file that performs update to the global state.

+Declare a constant inside the component and assign the constant to a call to `useSetRhinoState("key_to_identify_state_value")` passing in a  key identifying a state value as an argument.

 `toggle.js`
-> This component will not rerender if the state `isDarkMode` changes as it only use the updater function and not the state itself
+> This component will not rerender if the state `isDarkMode` changes as it only uses the updater function and not the state itself.
 ```jsx
 import { useSetRhinoState } from "./states.js"